 The target area includes the upland portion of the Site, which is approximately 3,000 feet long and varies from 110 to 700 feet in width.
 The Site as defined in the VCP Agreement covers approximately 24 acres of upland area that is inland from the ordinary low water line (OLWL).
 However, the scope of work for the VCP Agreement limits the work to inland from the mean high water (MHW) line (defined as 13.3 feet, North American vertical datum 88 [NAVD88] datum) to the property line with the Union Pacific Railroad (UPRR).
 DEQ, and the EPA have agreed that the riverbank at the Site (defined as the area from the waterline to the top of bank [TOB]) will be addressed as part of in-water activity.
+Therefore, the RDI does not include any portion of the Facility below the TOB.
 The Site covers an area of approximately 18.63 acres, divided as follows: West Parcel 4.28 acres; Central Parcel 7.76 acres; and East Parcel 6.59 acres.